-Iowa State Teachers College at Cedar Falls with an enrollment of 3,206 operates on a four-quarter basis.
+State College of Iowa at Cedar Falls with an enrollment of 5,075 operates on a four-quarter basis.
 Alumni from this college have made the school famous the world over.

 IOWA'S Geography . . .

 Fertile Soils - Iowa's fertile prairie holds 25 per cent of the top-grade farming land in the nation.
 The rich, black soil annually produces 10 per cent of U. S. food supply.
 The geography of Iowa is one of rolling feeding lands.
 In the southwest, the topography melts into flat central prairies, which give way to graceful foothills and colorful bluffs in the northeast.
 Elevation above sea level varies from 500 feet in the southeast, to 1,600 feet in the northwest.